Dracula-DAO/cardano-devnet/INSTALL.md

 In order to run the development network and tools, you need one of the following setups:

-### Setup A
+### Setup option A

 If you want to have control over the versions of cardano-node and / or ogmios you are using, simply install the binaries directly.

 1. Build or download a [cardano-node](https://github.com/IntersectMBO/cardano-node) (>8.9.0) executable and ensure the binary is in your PATH.
 2. Build or download [ogmios](https://github.com/CardanoSolutions/ogmios) (>6.2.0) and ensure the binary is in your PATH.

-### Setup B
+### Setup option B

 If you don't have or don't want to use cardano-node and ogmios binaries, the devnet can be started using standardized docker containers instead.

 1. Install [docker](https://docs.docker.com/engine/install/) and ensure it works for the user you want to run the devnet as.
-2. If your docker installation did not come with [docker-compose](https://docs.docker.com/compose/install/), download and install it and ensure the binary is in your PATH.
+Make sure you have the latest version with the "docker compose" command.

 ## Installation